 Gear Up for Water Skiing

 If you’re a beginner, stick to combo skis.
 On slalom (single ski), you’ll go faster, turn sharper, and cut bigger waves—but you have to walk before you run.
 Combo skis’ greater width makes for better stability and easier maneuverability.
-Consider a stabilizer bar, which connects your skis to keep them straight and the proper breadth apart.
+Consider a stabilizer bar, which connects your water skis to keep them straight and the proper breadth apart.
 Once you reach intermediate or expert level, try shorter, wider trick skis for more turning and sliding options.

 Rope and Handle